SMV818VMS/diffrac/README.md

 # Diffraction

+This project is part of my master thesis (MSc in Bioinformatics) and a project of the Centre for Genomic Regulation (CRG).
+Check the [LICENSE](./LICENSE) if you plan to use content of this repository.

 ## Goal

 Diffraction includes several function to work and perform differential analysis over pile ups coming from non fractionated RNASeq analysis.

+At the moment, we have the following functions:

+ - [*_finddrops_*](#finddrops) : detect drops in the expression profile

 ## finddrops